tensorcircuit/tensorcircuit-ng/docs/source/contribution.rst

 Guide for Contributors
 ============================

 We welcome everyone’s contributions!
-The development of TensorCircuit is open-sourced and centered on `GitHub <https://github.com/tensorcircuit/tensorcircuit-ng>`_.
+The development of TensorCircuit-NG is open-sourced and centered on `GitHub <https://github.com/tensorcircuit/tensorcircuit-ng>`_.

 There are various ways to contribute: